MarcellVokk/BfmeFoundationProject/src/BfmeFoundationProject_WorkshopKit/README.md

 - `BfmeWorkshopAuthManager` is used for authentication.
 This is the way you can get a `BfmeWorkshopAuthInfo` to use in the methods exposed by `BfmeWorkshopAdminManager`.

 ## Examples
-A very simple workshop browser example made in WinForms is available in this repository.
+A very simple workshop browser example made in WinForms is available in the github repository, as well as the source code of the AIO Launcher, which also uses this package.

 ###### Developed by The Online Battle Arena Team, in collaboration with the Patch 2.22 Team